 They’ve done on-the-ground reporting to produce a podcast and video.
-Saga Leslie and Skye Neulight of Thacher School have won our monthly award.
+Students Saga Leslie and Skye Neulight of Thacher School win our award.

 In a verdant valley in sun-splashed Southern California, two students of The Thacher School who are leading by example and broadening their horizons have won News-Decoder’s “Decoders in the Spotlight” award this month.

 As Student Ambassadors at the boarding school north of Los Angeles, Saga Leslie and Skye Neulight are responsible for managing student contributions to News-Decoder as the school tackles the theme of “Truth and Fiction” along with students from School Year Abroad France.

 Showing the way, Leslie and Neulight have produced an episode in News-Decoder’s “The Kids Are Alright” podcast, soon to be released, and co-produced a video on how the U.S. agricultural system needs to change to ensure food security.

 The two third-year high school students, both interested in debate, current affairs and horseback riding, said their work on the podcast was especially rewarding.

 “Looking back, I was completely blindsided by the degree to which the process of creating this podcast changed my outlook on the meat industry,” Leslie said.

 “Overall, I believe putting together this podcast expanded what I thought I knew about animal farming by exploring multiple sides of the issue, and, in doing so, helped me move away from the media-popularized depiction of the meat industry and towards a more well-informed perspective.”